Consensys/doc.teku/docs/how-to/monitor/update-metrics.md

 Manually update Teku metrics for your custom dashboard.

-Teku has introduced changes to metric names ude to the upgrade of the Prometheus library.
+Teku has introduced changes to metric names due to the upgrade of the Prometheus library.

 Gauge names are not allowed to end with `total`, therefore metrics as `beacon_proposers_data_total` and `beacon_eth1_current_period_votes_total` are dropping the `_total` suffix